NREL/HPC/docs/Documentation/Development/Performance_Tools/ARM/map.md

 # How to run MAP

 ## FastX Setup
 In order to run MAP you will need to have FastX.
-Follow instructions here to download the and install the desktop client and connect to DAV nodes using it: [FastX](https://nrel.github.io/HPC/Documentation/Software_Tools/FastX/fastx/)
+Follow instructions here to download and install the desktop client and connect to DAV nodes using it: [FastX](https://nrel.github.io/HPC/Documentation/Software_Tools/FastX/fastx/)

 ## Program Setup